Can you guess how many emotions a human can experience?

 This application allows users to browse a universe of 2,000 different emotions.
 In the process, they can familiarize themselves with other similar emotional states, and even share their journey with friends.
 You can examine this universe of emotions, and see what planet you’re currently on.
 (Complete Coherence, 2017)

 In addition, it allows individuals to track their emotional process and start taking steps towards improving it.
-This increases the person’s emotional intelligence and allows them to better understand oneself and others.
+This increases the person’s emotional intelligence and allows them to better understand themselves and others.

 Worksheets for Children